be-great/Big_Data_Analytics_in_Healthcare/README.md

 ## Literature research

 ### 1. Predictors of Outpatients’ No-show: Big Data Analytics using Apache Spark (2020)
-*Focuses on predicting outpatient no-shows using big data analytics and Spark MLlib.*
+*The study aims to identify key predictors of outpatient appointment no-shows using large-scale data analytics with Apache Spark.*

 ### Methods
 - Large-scale analysis of 2,011,813 outpatient appointments.